-This scenario reminds me of Hemmingway’s “Hills Like White Elephants.”
+This scenario reminds me of Hemingway’s “Hills Like White Elephants.”
 Whatta think?
-Hemmingway.
+Hemingway.
 Shearon.
 Well…

 I remember “Hills Like White Elephants.”
 I read this story years ago in college and I must have thought something like “don’t let him push you around, girl,” but then here I am years later pushing around this red cabbage and getting ready to make this absurd trade.
 Both stories are pretty bleak, but of course ending a pregnancy is fundamentally more intense than selling your flute to buy a cabbage.

 Desire sizzles here—her desire for the cabbage, his desire for her to sell the flute.
 What role goes “desire” play in creating flash fiction?

 I am really a novice writer.
 I have been writing about a year.
 This story is all about desire though and I think flash fiction is really suited to capturing that almost inarticulate moment of any kind of desire.
 In this story the husband wants control and power and the last word.
 And the protagonist well it is kind of sad that all she wants is that cabbage and her dignity and her freedom and her body back.
 It is interesting that the baby is off stage.
 No sense making him see this particular scene after all.

 “An independently minded cabbage who was still perky.”
 What price must we pay in life for such a cabbage?

 This story is all about price.
 That’s one of the fun things about its setting.
 I think in relationships, especially bad ones, we pay the price in the currency of time.
 The value added is the memory and the interpretation of memory through writing the stories down.

 I also think that we learn in brilliant flashes of absurdity.
 The woman who went into that grocery store and the woman who came out are two different women.
 Maybe.